dotfinally/finallyreact/README.md

 - Any pull requests that do not follow the above guidelines and description template will be closed.

-## FAQ
+## FAQ and Troubleshooting

+- The build size of my project is too large after including FinallyReact styles
+  - Try using PurgeCSS to reduce the size of the CSS bundle (see steps above)

 - Importing `finallyreact/main.css` in my NextJS _app.js file isn't applying styles correctly
   - Try importing it in a separate .scss file instead, with `@import '~finallyreact/main.css';`

-- The build size of my project is too large after including FinallyReact styles
-  - Try using PurgeCSS to reduce the size of the CSS bundle (see steps above)